s-t-u-t-z/JAMF-Scripts/@README.md

 # JAMF-Scripts
-Custom scripts for specifically made for JAMF
+Custom scripts specifically made to use with Jamf Pro.